HypCarlos/HypCarlos/README.md

 - 🔭 I’m currently working at Microsoft as a QA engineer.
-- 🌱 I’m currently learning three.js, tailwind.
+- 🌱 I’m currently learning Cypress, tailwind.
 - 👯 I’m looking to collaborate on open source projects.